 The School of Education seeks to recognize distinguished alumni who embody the mission of both Manhattanville College and the School of Education.
-Award recipients are recognized annually at the School of Education's Graduate, Doctoral, and Alumni Awards Ceremony.
+Award recipients are recognized annually in May at the School of Education's Graduate, Doctoral, and Alumni Awards Ceremony.

-2020 Alumni Award Criteria and Nominations
+2022 Alumni Award Criteria and Nominations

 Distinguished Service Award Honors an SoE graduate who has contributed to the SoE through involvement in programs, events, panels, mentoring, and "gives back" as an educator to the student community.

 Valiant Educator Award Honors a graduate of the SoE whose career and community accomplishments reflect the mission of the School by contributing to the ethical and social growth of the population he or she serves.

 Alumni Innovative Teaching Award Honors a graduate of the SoE who has demonstrated innovative teaching that positively affects PK-12 or higher education students' motivation or achievement.

 Alumni Scholarship Award in Education Presented to a graduate of the SoE who has published notable scholarship in the field of education.
 Scholarship includes research or publications (books,articles).

-On May 17, 2018, the School of Education presented the following awards to our distinguished alumni:
+In recent years, the School of Education presented the following awards to our distinguished alumni:

-The Valiant Educator Award was given to Dr. Patricia Lee Gauch, who received her Master of Arts in Teaching from Manhattanville in 1969.
+The 2018 Valiant Educator Award was given to Dr. Patricia Lee Gauch, who received her Master of Arts in Teaching from Manhattanville in 1969.
 Dr. Gauch is an accomplished journalist, editor, author, and teacher whose work has contributed to the growth of readers and writers everywhere.